Racial Restrictive Covenants

 Racial restrictions became common in the decades between 1910 and 1960.
 For most of that time, the restrictions were an enforceable contract and an owner who violated them risked forfeiting the property.
 Many neighborhoods prohibited the sale or rental of property to Asian Americans and Jews as well as Blacks.
 In 1968, Congress passed the Fair Housing Act, finally declaring it unlawful to discriminate on the basis of race or ethnicity in the sale or rental of housing.
 Although decades have passed since 1968, the shadow of these racist restrictions remains, shaping the demography of some neighborhoods, limiting access to homeownership and wealth building for thousands of families who experienced generations of exclusion.

-This interactive map shows the exact location of more than 44,000 properties that carried racial and sometimes religious restrictions.
+This preliminary map shows the location of properties that carried racial and sometimes religious restrictions.
 Zoom to see addresses and restriction language.

 (Map by Liz Peng)